 Let us have a look at some of such crucial things you should know, or rather answers to questions that you need to have before you get the mobile application development onboard:

-1. Why you want to build a mobile application?
+1. Why do you want to build a mobile application?

 Always remember that you must never build a mobile application just for the sake of building it or because other people in the industry are doing it.
 If you are doing so, you are simply following the herd of corporates without even knowing about it.